parasgediya/Test/README.md

 - Run `composer install` or ```php composer.phar install```
 - Run `php artisan key:generate`
 - Run `php artisan migrate`
+      It will create tablei in your database which you mentioned in .env file with default admin user admin@admin.com and password : 123456
 - Run `php artisan serve`
+      This return project URL : http://localhost:8000
+      Open in your browser

 #####You can now access your project at localhost:8000 :)